 NB: Exact order of itinerary of this tour may vary according to local conditions and tour manager's discretion.

 Please note the maximum group size on this tour is 35 passengers.

 PLEASE NOTE: As with most trains, passengers are responsible for carrying baggage onto and off the train.
 Baggage can be stored on overhead shelves or at the entrance to the carriages.Trollies are available at St Pancras and Lille, but bags do need to be carried on to the platform.

 Travel Editions recommends a luggage delivery service called thebaggageman, where your suitcase can be picked up from your home before departure and delivered straight to your hotel; therefore removing the worry about carrying your cases onto and off the trains.
 Please click here for more information and we have arranged a 10% discount exclusive to Travel Editions clients off the thebaggageman service.
 Tel: 01844 264890

 Hotel de Paris, Besançon

-New for 2020, this tour is based in the heart of Besançon at the stylish and characterful Hotel de Paris, dating back 150 years.
+This tour is based in the heart of Besançon at the stylish and characterful Hotel de Paris, dating back 150 years.
 Facillities here include bar, terrace, grand breakfast room and comfortable bedrooms with all modern amenities.

 Pre-tour accommodation is available at the Premier Inn, Kings Cross St Pancras, about a 5 minutes walk from St Pancras International, at an approximate rate of £120 per room.
 Bookings can be made direct with the hotel on 0871 527 8672 or on their website.